-WellPoint Inc (WLP)., the second-biggest U.S. health insurer, said James Carlson will leave the company, three days after losing the competition to be the carrier’s next chief executive officer.
+WellPoint Inc (WLP:US)., the second-biggest U.S. health insurer, said James Carlson will leave the company, three days after losing the competition to be the carrier’s next chief executive officer.

 Carlson, the former CEO at Medicaid insurer Amerigroup Corp., will leave Indianapolis-based WellPoint on Feb.
 28, according to a statement e-mailed by Kristin Binns, a company spokeswoman.
 He had joined the company in December, after WellPoint closed its $4.9 billion acquisition of Amerigroup.